 Receivables.
-Our receivables consist of joint interest billings, oil sales and other receivables.
-For our Ghana oil sales receivable, we require a letter of credit to be posted to secure the outstanding receivable.
+Our receivables consist of joint interest billings, oil and gas sales, related party and other receivables.
+For our oil sales receivable in Ghana, we require a letter of credit to be posted to secure the outstanding receivable.
 Receivables from joint interest owners are stated at amounts due, net of any allowances for doubtful accounts.
-We determine our allowance by considering the length of time past due, future net revenues of the debtor's ownership interest in oil and natural gas properties we operate, and the owner's ability to pay its obligation, among other things.
+As required by ASU 2016-13, "Measurement of Credit Losses on Financial Instruments", we determine our allowance based on historical experience, current conditions and reasonable and supportable forecasts by considering the length of time past due, future net revenues of the debtor's ownership interest in oil and natural gas properties we operate, and the owner's ability to pay its obligation, among other things.

 Income Taxes.
 We account for income taxes as required by the ASC 740-Income Taxes ("ASC 740").
 We make certain estimates and judgments in determining our income tax expense for financial reporting purposes.
 These estimates and judgments occur in the calculation of certain tax assets and liabilities that arise from differences in the timing and recognition of revenue and expense for tax and financial reporting purposes.
 Our federal, state and international tax returns are generally not prepared or filed before the consolidated financial statements are prepared; therefore, we estimate the tax basis of our assets and liabilities at the end of each period as well as the effects of changes in tax laws or tax rates, tax credits, and net operating loss carryforwards.
 Adjustments related to these estimates are recorded in our tax provision in the period in which we file our income tax returns.
 Further, we must assess the likelihood that we will be able to realize or utilize our deferred tax assets.
 If realization is not more likely than not, we must record a valuation allowance against such deferred tax assets for the amount we would not expect to recover, which would result in no benefit for the deferred tax amounts.
-As of December 31, 2019 and 2018, we have a valuation allowance to reduce certain deferred tax assets to amounts that are more likely than not to be realized.
+As of December 31, 2020 and 2019, we have a valuation allowance to reduce certain deferred tax assets to amounts that are more likely than not to be realized.
 If our estimates and judgments regarding our ability to realize our deferred tax assets change, the benefits associated with those deferred tax assets may increase or decrease in the period our estimates and judgments change.
 On a quarterly basis, management evaluates the need for and adequacy of valuation allowances based on the expected realizability of the deferred tax assets and adjusts the amount of such allowances, if necessary.